derekwebdevcom/CryptoPriceTracker/README.md

 http://crypto-tracker.derekwebdev.com/#/

-rypto Price Tracker allows you to monitor price changes and fluctuations via public API
+Crypto Price Tracker allows you to monitor price changes and fluctuations via public API

 This project uses the following technologies: